-Here are four photos that I made.
-The first one is a JPEG out of camera (before I realized that I could use Lightroom to capture raw data), the other three are from raw data.
+Here are some photos that I made.
 Lightroom’s functionality on the phone is pretty astonishing, but working on the small touchscreen with my fingers isn’t exactly my favorite thing to do. :-) I developed the photos at home on my desktop computer.

 Some more observations below the gallery, for those who are interested.

 According to some articles that I’ve found online, the longer lens isn’t actually used all the time – its largest aperture is f/2.8 and in low light situations the iPhone uses a crop from the wide angle lens instead, because it’s an f/1.8 lens.
 I’m not sure if that’s what I’m seeing in the first photo, above, because the detail quality sure is lacking.
 Besides that, it appears that only the wide angle lens is stabilized, which is a bit of a bummer of course – the longer focal length of the telephoto lens would clearly benefit more from stabilization.